Neutropenic Fever · What Is It, Causes, Symptoms, Diagnosis, Risk Assessment, Treatment, Prevention, and More

 To prevent the neutrophil count from decreasing further, chemotherapy dosage may need to be reduced or delayed, which, in turn, can adversely affect the prognosis.

-What are the symptoms of neutropenic fever?
+What are the signs and symptoms of neutropenic fever?

 How do you diagnose neutropenic fever?